Overview

 4 above for a complete description of the fees THG charges for its particular

-Some Agreements may be priced based on the complexity of work, especially
+Some agreements may be priced based on the complexity of work, especially

 when asset management is not the most significant part of the relationship.

-with the client’s situation.
+complexity associated with the client’s situation.

 Fee Billing

-consent in advance to direct debiting of their investment account.
+must consent in advance to direct debiting of their investment account.

 Fees for financial plans are billed upon delivery of the financial plan.